PoisotLab/ms_metaweb_perspectives/README.md

 The area for which we seek to predict the metaweb should determine the species pool on which the embedding is performed.
-Metawebs can be constructed by assigning interactions in a list of species within geographic boundaries.
+Metawebs can be constructed by assigning interactions in a list of species within specific regions.
 The upside of this approach is that information relevant for the construction of this dataset is likely to exist, as countries usually set conservation goals at the national level [@Buxton2021Key], and as quantitative instruments are consequently designed to work at these scales [@Turak2017Using]; specific strategies are often enacted at smaller scales, nested within a specific country [@Ray2021Biodiversity].
-But there is no guarantee that these boundaries are meaningful.
+But there is no guarantee that these arbitrary boundaries are meaningful.
 In fact, we do not have a satisfying answer to the question of "where does an ecological network stop?", the answer to which would dictate the spatial span to embed/predict.
-Recent results by @Martins2022Global suggest that networks are shaped within eco-regions, with abrupt structural transitions from an eco-region to the next.
+Recent results by @Martins2022Global suggested that networks are shaped within eco-regions, with abrupt structural transitions from an eco-region to the next.
 Should this trend hold generally, this would provide an ecologically-relevant scale at which metawebs can be downscaled and predicted.
-Other solutions could leverage network-area relationships to identify areas in which networks are structurally similar [see *e.g.* @Fortin2021Network;
+Other solutions could leverage network-area relationships to identify areas in which networks are structurally similar [see *e.g.* @Fortin2021Network; @Galiana2018Spatial; @Galiana2022Ecological].
-@Galiana2018Spatial; @Galiana2022Ecological].
 Both of these solutions requires ample pre-existing information about the network in space.
 Nevertheless, the inclusion of species for which we have data but that are not in the right spatial extent*may* improve the performance of approaches based on embedding and transfer, *if* they increase the similarity between the target and destination network.
 This proposal can specifically be evaluated by adding nodes to the network to embed, and evaluating the performance of predictive models [see *e.g.* @Llewelyn2022Predicting].

 ## Minding legacies shaping ecological datasets

-In large parts of the world, geographic boundaries only reflect the legacy of settler colonialism, which drives global disparity in capacity to collect and publish ecological data.
+In large parts of the world, boundaries that delineate geographic regions are merely a reflection the legacy of settler colonialism, which drives global disparity in capacity to collect and publish ecological data.
 Applying any embedding to biased data does not debias them, but rather embeds these biases, propagating them to the models using embeddings to make predictions.
-Furthermore, the use of ecological data itself is not an apolitical act [@Nost2021Political]: data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), their use often drawing upon, and reinforcing, territorial statecraft [see *e.g.*
+Furthermore, the use of ecological data itself is not an apolitical act
+[@Nost2021Political]: data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), their use often drawing upon, and reinforcing, territorial statecraft [see *e.g.* @Barrett2005Environment].
+As per
-@Barrett2005Environment].
-As per @Machen2021Thinking, these biases are particularly important to consider when knowledge generated algorithmically is used to supplement or replace human decision-making, especially for governance (*e.g.* enacting conservation decisions on the basis of model prediction).
-As information on networks is increasingly leveraged for conservation actions [see *e.g.* @Eero2021Use; @Naman2022Food; @Stier2017Integrating], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is immense.
+@Machen2021Thinking, these biases are particularly important to consider when knowledge generated algorithmically is used to supplement or replace human decision-making, especially for governance (*e.g.* enacting conservation decisions on the basis of model prediction).
+As information on networks is increasingly leveraged for conservation actions [see *e.g.* @Eero2021Use;
+@Naman2022Food; @Stier2017Integrating], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is immense.
 These considerations are even more urgent in the specific context of biodiversity data.
-Long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized;
-@Raja2022Colonialism], and much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
+Long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized; @Raja2022Colonialism], and much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
 These considerations mean that "the set of species found at a place" is not only a response to ecological processes, and therefore there may exist forcing on the interactions between these species.

 # Conclusion: metawebs, predictions, and people